Your business is likely to have obligations under the National Environmental Protection (Used Packaging Materials) Measure 2011 (NEPM) if:

 • reuse or recycle the recovered materials or

-• if that is not practicable, the materials are reused or recycled within Australia or
+• if that is not possible, the materials are reused or recycled within Australia or

-• if that is not practicable, that the materials are reused or recycled outside of Australia.
+• if that is not achievable, that the materials are reused or recycled outside of Australia.

-You must also give consumers enough information about how the packaging may be recovered.
+You must give consumers enough information about how the packaging can be recovered.
 This includes information about where to take the materials for recycling and how to reuse or recycle the materials.

-You must make sure you regularly review the need for packaging and the design of the packaging.
-The Sustainable Packaging Guidelines provide a guide for reporters.
+You are also required to regularly review the need for your packaging and the design of the packaging.
+The Sustainable Packaging Guidelines provide assistance in the sustainable design and manufacture of packaging in Australia.

 • Your record keeping and reporting requirements under the Regulations

-As a liable Brand Owner, you must record information for each packaging material used during each financial year:
+As a liable brand owner, you must record the following information for each packaging material used during a financial year:

-• Number of units of packaging by unit and material type.
+• number of units of packaging by material type

-• Total weight of recovered material re-used and recycled by material type through export.
+• total weight of recovered material reused and recycled by material type outside Australia

-• Total weight of recovered material disposed of to landfill.
+• total weight of recovered material disposed of to landfill by material type

-• How consumers have been advised as to how packaging is to be recovered.
+• how consumers have been advised of how packaging is to be recovered.

-Liable Brand Owners who are not a signatory of the Covenant must report this information to EPA annually by the 30 September.
-A reporting template is available by contacting compliance.reporting@epa.vic.gov.au for the reporting time of 30 September 2022.
+Liable brand owners who are not a signatory to the Covenant must report this information to EPA each year by 30 September.
+Every business is responsible for understanding their liability and reporting requirements.

 About brand audits and APCO letters